-4.4 Cooking and heating appliances
+4.3 Cooking and heating appliances

-4.4.1 Materials near cooking or heating appliances
+4.3.1 Materials near cooking or heating appliances

-Materials and finishes used in the vicinity of open-flame cooking and heating devices within the ranges defined in Figure 3 shall comply with the following requirements, taking into account the movement of the burner up to an angle of 20° for monohull sailboats and 10° for multihulls and monohull motorboats, where gimballed stoves are fitted.
+Materials and finishes used in the vicinity of open-flame cooking and heating devices within the ranges defined in Figure 2 shall comply with the following requirements, taking into account the movement of the burner up to an angle of 20° for monohull sailboats or 10° for multihulls and monohull motorboats, where gimballed stoves are fitted.

-- Free-hanging curtains or other fabrics shall not be fitted in Zone I and Zone II. - Exposed materials installed in Zone I shall be glass, ceramics, aluminium, ferrous metals, or other materials with similar fireproof characteristics. - Exposed materials installed in Zone II shall be glass, ceramics, metal or other material with similar fireproof characteristics.
-They shall be thermally insulated from the supporting substrate to prevent combustion of the substrate, if the surface temperature exceeds 80 °C. (See the fire test specified in annex A.)
+- Free-hanging curtains or other fabrics shall not be fitted in Zone I and Zone II. - Exposed materials installed in Zone I shall be glass, ceramics, aluminium, ferrous metals, or other materials with similar fireproof characteristics, or be thermally insulated. - Exposed materials installed in Zone II shall be glass, ceramics, metal or other materials with similar fireproof characteristics, or be thermally insulated from the supporting substrate to prevent combustion of the substrate, if the surface temperature exceeds 80 °C. (See the fire test specified in annex A.)